Rashgmaal/Rashgmaal.github.io/README.md

 ## Usage

-When browisng my wensite you'll be presented with an "R" logo that represents my name, when page refreshes, this logo with will spin.
+When browisng my website you'll be presented with an "R" logo that represents my name, when page refreshes, this logo with will spin.

 The top navbar has 4 options to choose from "About, Exprerience, Projects, and contact".